 Self-Insurance.
 The Company is primarily self-insured for a number of risks including, but not limited to, workers' compensation, general liability, automobile liability and employee-related healthcare benefits.
 The Company has obtained insurance coverage for amounts exceeding individual and aggregate loss limits.
-The Company accrues for known future claims and incurred but not reported losses within Accrued liabilities and Other long-term liabilities on the Consolidated Balance Sheets, totaling \$256 million and \$270 million as of December 31, 2023 and 2022, respectively.
+The Company accrues for known future claims and incurred but not reported losses within Accrued liabilities and Other long-term liabilities in the Consolidated Balance Sheets, totaling \$238 million and \$256 million as of December 31, 2024 and 2023, respectively.